Unpopular Opinion — Everyone Needs Animations

 Rive

-• Provides additional features like state machines and triggers for more complex animations.
+additional features like state machines and triggers

-• May be a good choice if you need more interactivity or control over your animations.
+for more complex animations. - May be a good choice if you need

 Framer Motion

-• Primarily focused on React development.
+- Primarily focused on

-• Consider Framer Motion if you're already using React and want a tightly integrated animation solution.
+, making it easier to define animation states and transitions within your React components. - Consider Framer Motion if you're already using React and want a tightly integrated animation solution.

 Anime.js:

-• A good option if you need fine-grained control over your animations or want to avoid external dependencies.
+compared to Lottie or Framer Motion.- A good option if you need fine-grained control over your animations or

 CSS Animations

-• Offer a lightweight and performant way to add basic animations to your web pages.
+- Offer a lightweight and performant way to add

-• Limited compared to dedicated animation libraries but can be sufficient for simple animations.
+to your web pages. - Limited compared to dedicated animation libraries but

-• Consider CSS animations if you only need basic animations and want to minimize external dependencies.
+. - Consider CSS animations if you only need basic animations and want to minimize external dependencies.

 Choosing the Right Tool: